 have received all AQF certification documentation relating to the training and assessment.

-An NVR registered training organisation must ensure the organisation does not allow individuals to commence training and assessment in a training product that has expired, been removed or deleted from the National Register.
+A WA registered provider must ensure the provider does not allow individuals to commence training and assessment in a training product that has expired, been removed or deleted from the National Register.

+The Council may modify a period of time specified in subsection (1).

 Division 3 – Accountability

 15 Annual declaration on compliance

-An NVR registered training organisation must submit an annual declaration on compliance with its obligations under the Act for each annual reporting period in which the organisation is registered.
+A WA registered provider must submit an annual declaration on compliance with its obligations under the Act for each annual reporting period in which the provider is registered.

-An NVR registered training organisation’s annual reporting period is the period of 12 months that is specified by the National VET Regulator as the organisation’s annual reporting period.
+A WA registered provider’s annual reporting period is the period of 12 months that is specified by the Council as the provider’s annual reporting period.

-An annual declaration on compliance submitted by an NVR registered training organisation must be in the approved form as published on the National Register by the National VET Regulator from time to time.
+An annual declaration on compliance submitted by a WA registered provider must be in the form approved by the Council as published on a website maintained by or on behalf of the Council.

-Note: Section 191A of the Act permits this instrument to make provision in relation to a matter by applying, adopting or incorporating any matter contained in another instrument or other writing as in force or existing from time to time.

 16 Notification of material changes

-An NVR registered training organisation must notify the National VET Regulator of the occurrence of an event that would significantly affect the organisation’s ability to comply with any of its obligations under the Act.
+A WA registered provider must notify the Council of the occurrence of an event that would significantly affect the provider’s ability to comply with any of its obligations under the Act.

 A notice under subsection (1) must be given within 10 business days after the event occurs.

-An NVR registered training organisation must notify the National VET Regulator of:
+A WA registered provider must notify the Council of:

-any prospective changes to the ownership of the organisation as soon as practicable before the change takes effect; or
+any prospective changes to the ownership of the provider as soon as practicable before the change takes effect; or

-any prospective or actual change in relation to a governing person of the organisation:
+any prospective or actual change in relation to a governing person of the provider:

 if the change cannot be determined until it takes effect – within 10 business days of the change taking effect; or